matthew-hill/heyrenee-airport-service/README.md

 - Java 11 or greater
 - A recent version of Maven
 - Access to the internet for downloading dependencies from the Maven repository
-- Basic knowledge of the a command line utility
+- Basic knowledge of a command line utility for running commands
 - Understanding of the basics of making HTTP requests

 ### Build and run the service